jokyv/dotfiles/README.md

 ## Documentation (Wiki)

-You can find the complete documentation of the ML4W Dotfiles in the Wiki. <b>[Open the Wiki here](https://github.com/jokyv/dotfiles/wiki)</b>
+You can find the complete documentation of the dotfiles in the Wiki. <b>[Open the Wiki here](https://github.com/jokyv/dotfiles/wiki)</b>

 ## Instalation